-Students should bring a pillow, blanket, bedspread, mattress pad, sheets (Twin Extra Long), towels, laundry bag or basket, bath bucket (to carry personal items to the shower), hangers, sewing kit, first aid kit, alarm clock, hair dryer, study lamp, stamps, throw rugs, items to decorate the room, and a personal computer.
+Students should bring bedding such as a pillow, blanket, bedspread, mattress pad, sheets (Twin Extra Long), towels, a laundry bag or basket, laundry soap, a shower caddy (to carry personal items to the shower), hangers, sewing kit, first aid kit, alarm clock, hair dryer, study lamp, stamps, throw rugs, items to decorate the room, a personal computer or laptop, and all necessary charging supplies.

-The housing contract is a legal document and is binding for both the fall and spring semesters once it has been signed.
+The housing contract is a legal document and is binding for the entire academic year - both the fall and spring semesters.
 Students are responsible for both the fall and spring semesters unless they participate in a college-sponsored program away from CSI or withdraw from the college.
-There is a $500 cancellation charge in addition to other cancellation charges, depending on when the cancellation takes place, for breaking the academic year-long contract.
+In any case, they must notify the housing department at the earliest possible time.
+There is a $500 charge for breaking the contract, and in addition to other cancellation charges, and the deposit will not be refunded.

 The quality of the relationship between roommates is a major determining factor in one's satisfaction with college life.
 Some of the primary components of a positive roommate relationship are the assertive expression of one's needs, the recognition and respect for the unique needs and lifestyles of others, and the positive management of conflict.
 Students are expected to take primary responsibility for insuring the development and maintenance of positive roommate relationship.